enveng-group/fork-web-app/.github/copilot-instructions.md

 ---

 ## **Testing and Validation**
-- Write unit tests for all functions using the following naming conventions:
+- Write unit tests using CUNit framework for all functions using the following naming conventions:
     - `test_<module_name>.c` for test files.
     - `test_<function_name>` for individual test cases.
 - Use memory analysis tools (e.g., `valgrind` or equivalent musl-compatible tools) to validate memory safety.